Port Glasgow: Newark Castle

 Newark Castle stands very close to the shore of the Clyde, and dates to around 1484.
 It was home to the Maxwell Family until 1694.
 By 1800, the castle was surrounded by shipyards, but today only Ferguson's shipyard remains, standing immediately to the west of the castle.
 A park and waterfront walkway have been constructed to the east, on the site of Lamont's shipyard and Smith & Houston's shipbreaking yard.
 The castle is now a visitor attraction maintained on behalf of the nation by Historic Scotland.

 Parklea

 About 1 mi upstream from the castle and its surrounding park, several acres of the Clyde foreshore at Parklea are owned by the National Trust for Scotland.
 For many years, the land has been leased to the local council as playing fields.
 When the NTS acquired the land, it was regarded as protecting the foreshore from the widespread acquisition by shipyards.
 However, this did not prevent the construction of extensive timber ponds along this stretch of the river.

 Shipbuilders of Port Glasgow sculpture

 A new sculpture by John McKenna was installed in Coronation Park in March 2022.
 The 10m high stainless steel structure depicts two larger than life shipyard workers wielding sledgehammers to bend steel plates into shape to form the hull of a ship, part of which is also depicted.
+They became known as The Skelpies (the word skelp combined with The Kelpies), and the sculpture was officially launched on 24 June 2023.